Refractive Errors: Symptoms, Causes & Treatment

 - Eye strain (tired, sore eyes)

-- Problems focussing when reading or using a computer
+- Problems focusing when reading or using a computer

 Refractive error conditions are common, so it’s important to get eye examinations every two years.
 If you already wear glasses or contact lenses and experience any of these symptoms, you might need a new prescription.